 A job that's easy on the eye (and stomach, and liver, and...)

-"Spending all day at your computer must really hurt your eyes."
+"Spending all day staring at your computer screen must really hurt your eyes."

 Look.
 Forget 'doing X or eating Y will eventually kill you'.
+I know what I just said, but forget it.
 Living will eventually kill you.
 We're not immortal.

-So what if that next latte's going to lower my life expectancy?
+So what if that next caramel latte's going to lower my life expectancy?
 I don't have a life expectancy.
-There isn't an age I particularly expect to live to.
-And of all the things I may say on my deathbed, "Man, I wish I hadn't consumed all that coffee back in my late 20's..." is unlikely to be one of them.
+There isn't an age I expect to live to.
+And of all the things I may say on my deathbed, "Man, I wish I hadn't downed all that caffeine back in my 20's and 30's..." is unlikely to be one of them.

-People who know me well know that 'diet', 'exercise' and 'salad' are words I rarely utter.
-I make no apologies for how unhealthy my lifestyle is compared to someone else's.
+People who know me well know that 'diet', 'exercise', and 'salad' are words I rarely use unless it's for work purposes.
+I make no apologies for how unhealthy my lifestyle can be sometimes.

 Besides, it isn't just me.
-How many thousands of people have the same work routine?
-Bus, train, desk, coffee, lunch at desk, coffee, slice of cake, couple of pints, train, bus, fried chicken, bed.
+How many (tens, or hundreds of) thousands of people have the same work routine?
+Bus, train, desk, coffee, lunch at desk, coffee, snacks, train, bus, fast food, coping mechanism chocolate, bed.
 Repeat until dead.
-(At the rate the retirement age is creeping up, I don't think that's an exaggeration.)
+(At the rate the retirement age is quietly creeping upwards, I don't think that's an exaggeration.)

-There are careers I could move into that would make me healthier, but I don't want to.
+There are careers I could move into that would make me a healthier person overall, but I don't want to.
 Teaching yoga does not appeal.
 Guided tours?
 I expect the tour group would walk faster than I can.
-Anything strenuous is out of the question, because I quite like being able to breathe.
+Anything strenuous is out of the question, because I quite like being able to breathe comfortably.

 Apart from the standing/treadmill desk, are there ways to make copywriting healthier?

 I doubt there are.
-Voice-to-text would prevent carpal tunnel, but typing burns calories, you see.
+Voice-to-text would prevent carpal tunnel, but typing burns a few extra calories, you see.
 Giving up coffee would put more strain on my heart and nerves, not less.
-And if you decline work drinks because you're cutting down, everyone will think you're a loner.
+And if you're not in on the work drinks and snacks because you're cutting down, everyone will think you're a loner.

-In the end I'm probably doing the right thing.
+In the end, I'm probably doing the right thing for myself.
 Just don't be too surprised when I have a mid-life change of heart and retrain to be a Zumba instructor.